exalearn/colmena/docs/how-to.rst

     conda activate /lus/theta-fs0/projects/CSC249ADCD08/colmena/env
     ''',
                 ),
-            ),
-            ThreadPoolExecutor(label="local_threads", max_threads=4)
+            )
         ],
         strategy=None,
     )

-The overall configuration is broken into 3 types of "executors," which each define different types of resources:
+The overall configuration is broken into two types of "executors:"

 ``multi_node``
   The ``multi_node`` executor provides resources for applications that use multiple nodes.